-Hiring software engineers in Indian start-ups: India has millions of software engineers from good educational background and with reasonable work experience.
+Hiring software engineers in Indian start-ups: India has millions of software engineers from good educational backgrounds and reasonable work experience.
 This headline is well sold across the world.
-However the truth when you scratch the surface is not very pretty.
+However, the truth when you scratch the surface is not very pretty.
 The software jobs in India have grown faster than the availability of software engineers.
-The jobs have come from large Indian services companies, outsourced software setups of foreign companies, foreign multinational software companies, Indian corporations, and Indian product and service based companies.
+The jobs have come from large Indian services companies, outsourced software setups of foreign companies, foreign multinational software companies, Indian corporations, and Indian product and service-based companies.

 If you try and setup a software company in India, you will have to compete for hiring against all the above mentioned companies.
 Above all, the main issues while hiring software engineers would include:

 1.Most fresh candidates straight from engineering colleges are not well placed to deliver

 The curriculum and focus on concrete software projects in engineering colleges is very limited to theoretical knowledge only.
 They may need a lot of training before they could be operational.